- Written by Dr.Mehmet Demircioglu

 If the concern is mainly a headache after surgery, compare it with the warning pattern explained in headache symptoms after hair transplant.
 If swelling is the concern, use the separate page on forehead swelling after hair transplant.
 If there was a hit to the head, read about head bumps and graft risk, but urgent medical symptoms still come first.

-These 10 MRI and CT recovery slides keep scan urgency, graft safety, contrast questions, scanner positioning, warning symptoms, travel timing, and what to send the clinic in one place.
+The 10 slides below work as a scan triage guide.
+Check urgency first, then MRI metal screening, contrast or sedation, scalp positioning, warning symptoms, travel timing, and the details to send the clinic.
 Swipe sideways, use the arrows, or choose a number below the image.

 Who decides contrast safety?